witnet/documentation/docs/index.md

 - Build Witnet clients.
 - Build applications to interact with a Witnet client.
-- Write [Ethereum smart contracts that use Witnet][ethereum].
+- Write [Ethereum smart contracts that use Witnet][ethereum], e.g.
+  integrate Witnet into DeFi protocols.
+- Build bridges between Witnet and other blockchains, so that contracts in those networks can query the Witnet decentralized oracle.
 - Contribute to [Witnet-Rust] or [Sheikah].

 ## Witnet Foundation

+[Witnet Foundation] is a non-profit dedicated to stewarding the advancement of the Witnet oracle protocol and ecosystem, as well as the broader Web3 space, with a focus on fostering research and development of technologies that enhance the decentralization of communications and financial infrastructure in search of more freedom for the individual.

-The Witnet Foundation is the independent entity currently in charge of funding the development of Witnet-Rust and Sheikah, as well as nurturing an engaged and diverse ecosystem around the Witnet protocol.
+Witnet Foundation is directly in charge of the development of Witnet-Rust, as well as nurturing and funding an engaged and diverse ecosystem around the Witnet protocol.

-## Other stakeholders
+## Other significant actors in the development community

+Beyond Witnet Foundation, there are other corporations and individuals who contribute significantly to key parts of the ecosystem:

+- [OtherPlane Labs], the software development startup now in charge of the development of the [Sheikah witnet wallet][sheikah].

+- Dr. CPU, the anonymous devloper (or developers) who built and operates the [Witnet Block Explorer].

 The Witnet community is open to everyone.
 Even if you are not a developer or node operator, there are
 [many ways to get involved][contributing]!